hermeznetwork/hermez-docs/mkdocs/docs/index.md

 > Note: Possibilities of coupling PoE with a PoS (Proof of Stake) are currently being explored.

-A detailed description of Hermez 2.0's PoE is found [here](https://ethresear.ch/t/proof-of-efficiency-a-new-consensus-mechanism-for-zk-rollups/11988).
+A detailed description of zkEVM's PoE is found [here](https://ethresear.ch/t/proof-of-efficiency-a-new-consensus-mechanism-for-zk-rollups/11988).

 #### Hybrid Mode for On-Chain Data Availability